HVML/PurC/README.md

-  interoperability between system components developed in different programming languages, so that the advantages of each component can be fully utilized and the value of existing software assets can be protected; on the other hand, the application framework provided by HVML is adopted.
-Develop applications to minimize the coupling problem between different components.
+  interoperability between system components developed in different programming languages, so that the advantages of each component can be fully utilized and the value of existing software assets can be protected; on the other hand, once the application framework provided by HVML is adopted, we can minimize the coupling problem between different components.

 In short, HVML provides a programming model that is different from traditional programming languages.
 On the basis of data-driven, HVML provides a more